 If she retains some degree of awareness, she might be able to put two and two together and suspect Bruce’s suffering through the exact same things that happened to her when she was poisoned.
 It might be good ongoing subplot fodder, but that never really was this series’ thang.

-Nonetheless, this whole scene is probably the episode’s highlight, and I don’t say that lightly.
+Even so, this whole scene is probably the episode’s highlight, and I don’t say that lightly.
 We get to see Bruce at his most dashing and noble (he offers to pay the Joker’s “crimefighting” fee up-front if the city can’t afford it), only for the Joker’s poison to undercut that a second later.
-The sheer, unironic hurt in Adam West’s voice more than makes up for the office scene earlier, and all the while, you can’t help but feel sorry at the sight of Bruce desperately trying to keep his shit together.
+The sheer, unironic hurt in Adam West’s voice more than makes up for the office scene earlier, and all the while, you can’t help but feel for Bruce desperately trying to keep his shit together.

 Now that I think about it, the Mayor has a surprising amount of nuance – sure, he’s not happy at the sight of Bruce cracking up, but he doesn’t throw Bruce out on his ear, either.
 And when Bruce obviously can’t control himself, the Hizzoner starts sounding worried.
 Maybe I’m the only guy in the Universe who cares about crap like this, but it’s a very neat affirmation of his seeing Bruce as a surrogate son.